null

 Essential oil bug repellent - a DIY blend recipe and dilution rates for natural bug spray to deter insects

 If you're tired of the same old Citronella smell for bug repellent we have good news!
-Many essential oils uses include properties that creepy crawlies don't like.
+Many essential oil uses include properties that creepy crawlies don't like.
 While the EPA limits ingredients that manufacturers can use in products labeled as "bug repellents" there's nothing stopping you from experimenting with your essential oil collection from home.

 This is one of the most empowering things about having herbal knowledge - you can take control of your exposure to additional chemicals!
 You'll know exactly what is in a recipe you blend and you can make adjustments as needed.